Residential Information and Services

 Dog and Cat License

-Stickers must be displayed by June 15.
-A penalty fee of $15 will be charged after June 15; the penalty will increase to $35 after September 15.
-A $70 citation for failure to purchase and display a vehicle license may also be issued by the Park Ridge police.
+A penalty fee of $25 will be charged if a vehicle sticker is purchased after the third Friday of June.
+The penalty increases to $50 after the third Friday in September.
+A $75 citation for failure to purchase and display a vehicle sticker (license) may also be issued by the Park Ridge police.

 All dogs and cats must also be licensed annually for a fee of $10 per year.